Advanced and Accelerated

 FHS Grades 9th – 12th

 Students may choose accelerated academic paths.
 AP courses are available in Calculus, Physics, Language Arts, Psychology, English Literature and Composition, Chemistry, Biology, AP Art 2D Studio Design and History.
 FHS also offers on-line learning opportunities.
 Dual enrollment, Career Center, Early Middle College, DEEP, and “testing out” is also available to those students who qualify.

-Extensive club offerings include Art Club, Tech Club, DECA, Jazz Band, NHS, SLS, Science Olympiad, Gamer Support Club, FFA, Songwriter Club, Book CLub, Archery, French CLub, Robotics, Spanish Club, German Club, Studen Council and Theater.
+Extensive club offerings include Art Club, Tech Club, DECA, Jazz Band, NHS, SLS, Science Olympiad, Gamer Support Club, FFA, Songwriter Club, Book CLub, Archery, French CLub, FIRST Robotics, Spanish Club, German Club, Studen Council and Theater.

 Kindergarten – 12th Grades

 Building G/T Coordinators participate in MAGE (Michigan Association for Gifted Education) opportunities when possible.

 Community Recreation and Fowlerville Community Schools offer a wide range of athletics for youth to participate in.

 Michigan Department of Education Talent Development (Gifted and Talented) website and resources.